Update 29 May 2020 - welcoming new donors

 - Likewise, if any of our own team meet the criteria above, they are being asked to stay home.

 - To reduce risk to our team, and the team of our host venues, we will now meet you at your car and your dog will come into the session alone.
 When you arrive, please text us on the number we provide to let us know you are outside.
 When our vet is ready, they will phone you to conduct the first part of the pre-screen assessment of going over your paperwork and your dog’s clinical history.
 If this is all okay, a member of our team will come outside to collect your dog from your car and take them into the session.
+Please ensure your dog is wearing a lead and ready to be passed to us.
 We fully appreciate and understand that some owners might be uneasy about their dogs taking part in the process themselves.
 We will give your dog plenty of reassurance and treats, as always, to ensure they are happy.
 If you are unhappy about your dog coming into the session alone, we ask that you cancel your appointment.
 You know welfare is at the heart of what we do and if your dog is showing any signs of anxiety, we will bring them back to you straight away.

 - Please minimise the amount of people coming with you to the session.
 Unless you need help with your dog(s), we advise you to come alone where possible.